Maryland Deed of Trust Form

 4. Deed of Trust

-The grantor must have the document notarized and submit it to the Clerk of the Circuit Court for recording.[1]
-To be eligible for recording, documents must meet the below guidelines:
+The borrower must have the document notarized and submit it to the Clerk of the Circuit Court for recording.[1]
+To be eligible for recording, documents must meet the following guidelines:

 • White paper only